cerinoligutom/angular-based-web-components-poc/lib-wc-angular/projects/shared-components/README.md

 # SharedComponents

-This library was generated with [Angular CLI](https://github.com/angular/angular-cli) version 18.2.0.
+This library was generated with [Angular CLI](https://github.com/angular/angular-cli) version 18.2.0 but updated to v19 pre-release to make use of Signals in Web Components.

 ## Code scaffolding